 8. Flamingo Leg Lifting

-Children stand sideways behind a chair which they hold onto for support.
+Children stand sideways behind a chair that they hold onto for support.
 Ask them to lift a leg at a 90-degree angle and hold it up for a certain number of counts, such as 5-10.

 Later challenge them to let go of the chair and stand for a certain number of counts, as well.